tungli/F5170-python/3_Motion/README.md

 **Note:** There is another way!
 Here a general approach to ODE is shown but to integrate second order ODEs it is usually not necessary to transform to first order set.
 Another way is, for example, to use the *leapfrog* algorithm.
-If you are not comfortable with using a blackbox solver, this is the way for you.
+If you are not comfortable with using a black-box solver, this is the way for you.
 Try googling "Boris leapfrog" and implementing it in your code.

 ## Exercises